Despite the similarity in name, ketosis and ketoacidosis are two different things.

 Risk factors for ketosis

-Having a diet low in carbohydrates, nutrients, or calories is a risk factor for ketosis.
+Having a diet low in carbohydrates is a risk factor for ketosis.
+This may be purposeful, for instance as a weight loss strategy.
 People on restrictive diets or people with an eating disorder may be at a higher risk for ketosis.

 Risk factors for ketoacidosis